 Which is better Tulum ruins or Chichen Itza?

 Though they both have their pros and cons, the Tulum Ruins are more aesthetically pleasing as they’re by the ocean, while Chichen Itza is inland.
+The ruins at Chichen Itza are considerably larger and more impressive as a structure, however.

 Is Chichen Itza closer to Cancun or Playa del Carmen?